Printer Cables: A Complete Guide to Choosing the Right Connection

 5. Other Specialty Cables

 • FireWire Cables are used for high-speed transmission in specialized high-performance printers.
-Although they are not commonly used anymore, they can still be found in specific specialized equipment.
+Although they are no longer commonly used, they can still be found in specialized equipment.

 • Wireless Options: Wi-Fi or Bluetooth connections eliminate the clutter of cables and are great for home use.
 Still, they may not offer the same speed and reliability as wired connections.